applied-mixnetworks/pylioness/README.rst

 overview
 --------

-pylioness is a parameterized implementation of the LIONESS big block cipher.
+pylioness is a parameterized implementation of the LIONESS wide block cipher.
-Use it with AES in counter mode + Sha256 or Chacha20 + Blake2.
+Use it with AES in counter mode + Sha256 or Chacha20 + Blake2b.